MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 ### Download quarantined files

-Files that have been quarantined by Microsoft Defender Antivirus or your security team will be saved in a compliant way according to your [sample submission configurations](enable-cloud-protection-microsoft-defender-antivirus.md).
+Files that were quarantined by Microsoft Defender Antivirus or your security team are saved in a compliant way according to your [sample submission configurations](enable-cloud-protection-microsoft-defender-antivirus.md).
 Your security team can download the files directly from the file's detail page via the "Download file" button. **This feature is turned 'On' by default**.

 The location depends on your organization's geo settings (either EU, UK, or US).
-A quarantined file will only be collected once per organization.
+A quarantined file is collected only once per organization.
 Learn more about Microsoft's data protection from the Service Trust Portal at https://aka.ms/STP.

 Having this setting turned on can help security teams examine potentially bad files and investigate incidents quickly and in a less risky way.
 However, if you need to turn off this setting, go to **Settings** \> **Endpoints** \> **Advanced features** \> **Download quarantined files** to adjust the setting.
 [Learn more about advanced features](advanced-features.md)